24 Sights in Perugia, Italy (with Map and Images)

 15. Chiesa di San Matteo degli Armeni

 San Matteo degli Armeni is a church located in one of the most picturesque areas of Perugia, halfway between the Cassero di Porta di Sant'Angelo, with the Temple of Sant'Angelo, and the Franciscan convent of Monteripido.
-The church is part of the larger monumental complex of San Matteo degli Armeni, formed by numerous interconnected buildings in the shape of a "U" with a small internal courtyard in the center overlooking the large garden that covers an area of about 4800 m².
+The church is part of the larger monumental complex of San Matteo degli Armeni, consisting of numerous interconnected buildings in the shape of a "U" with a small internal courtyard in the center overlooking the large garden that covers an area of about 4800 m².

 16. Ipogeo dei Volumni e necropoli del Palazzone